Title

 The Movie and Television Review and Classification Board (MTRCB) establishes guidelines for the review and classification of motion pictures and television programs to ensure they align with Filipino cultural values and public morals, regulating their exhibition and distribution to protect audiences, particularly minors, from harmful content.

-Live programs do not require prior review but the TV studios must give at least 48 hours advance notice with title and content details.
-They are responsible for ensuring no prohibited scenes are aired and must submit the program for post-review within 48 hours after airing.
+Live programs do not require prior review and approval.
+However, studios must give the Board at least 48 hours advance notice regarding the title and contents before airing.
+Studios, officers, and managers are responsible for any breach or violation arising from the live presentation and must ensure no objectionable scenes are shown.
+Programs must be submitted for post-review within 48 hours after airing; if prohibited content is involved, the Board may require pre-taping for post-review and approval.

 Analyze Cases Smarter, Faster